Macrometacorp/node-cloudflare-worker-template/README.md

 ### 3. Run the Worker 🚂

-You can use the command `wrangler dev` to run your worker locally.
-The command will run the build command and start the worker on port `8787`.
-You can then call the worker by visiting `http://localhost:8787`.
+You can use the `wrangler dev` command to run your Cloudflare Worker locally.
+The command will run the build command and start on port `8787`.

+> Further documentation for testing your Cloudflare Worker in a local environment can be found [here](https://developers.cloudflare.com/workers/cli-wrangler/commands/#dev).

 ## Publishing 🚀